i-KaBoS/Makima-source/README.md

 # Makima Source

-This repo has the incomplete source of makima internal cheat, most of the decompiling was done by AI so expect mistakes and bad decompile throughout the code.
+This repo has the complete source of makima internal cheat, most of the decompiling was done by AI so expect mistakes and bad decompile throughout the code.

 website: makima.rip